 Information for Grant Seekers

-GPA encourages grant proposals from grassroots organizations in Kenya, Nigeria and South Africa working in the areas of community development, youth empowerment and local philanthropy.
+Global Philanthropy Alliance encourages grant proposals from grassroots organizations in Kenya, Nigeria and South Africa working in the areas of community development, youth empowerment and local philanthropy.
 GPA is committed to supporting young social entrepreneurs and innovative ideas.
 Our grantees use an innovative approach and are creating value or new goods to solve problems in their community.

 In order to leverage the impact of our finding, GPA will fund initiatives which involve youth leadership or empowerment and promote social entrepreneurship, community development, or economic development.